 (2) The applicant must submit the following documents with the application —

-(a) a certified copy of the constitution or rules governing the affairs of the organisation;
+(a) a copy of the constitution or rules governing the affairs of the organisation, unless the applicant is incorporated under the Associations Incorporation Act 2015;

-(b) a certified copy of the organisation’s last income and expenditure account and balance sheet.
+(b) a copy of the organisation’s last income and expenditure account and balance sheet.

 (3) The person making the application on behalf of the organisation must sign the application and indicate the office that he or she holds in the organisation.

-[Regulation 3 inserted in Gazette 22 Aug 2000 p.
-4846.]
+[Regulation 3 inserted: Gazette 22 Aug 2000 p.
+4846; amended: Gazette 10 Mar 2017 p.
+1567.]

 4. Scope of licence